 Attestation papers for Private 3162556, Alfred Proulx, from the Library of Canada.

 Alfred Proulx was drafted into the 2nd Depot battalion of the 2nd Quebec Regiment on 30th May 1918, he enlisted in Montreal and his medical form describes him as 5ft 7ins. tall with a fair complexion, grey eyes and fair hair.
 Alfred lived with his parents at 160 Versailles, Montreal and was an Office Clerk by trade.
 His next of kin was given as M Proulx (Mother) and religion, Roman Catholic.

 After basic training in Canada, Alfred embarked for England aboard the S.S.
 Durham Castle arriving on 25th September 1918.
 He was posted to Bramshott Army Camp to complete his training and transferred to 10th Reserve Battalion of the Canadian Infantry.

-On 1st October Alfred was transferred to Kinmel Park Army Camp in Rhyl.
+As hostilities were coming to an end, Alfred was transferred to Kinmel Park Army Camp in Rhyl on 1st October 1918.

 Alfred Proulx is buried in St. Margaret’s Cemetery, Bodelwyddan.

 He is commemorated on the Canadian Virtual War Memorial.